hemanth/es-next/README.md

+ECMAScript 7 is the next evolution of the ECMA-262 standard, this is at a very early stage, you may want to checkout [paws-on-es6](https://github.com/hemanth/paws-on-es6) as well.

+__List of ES7 features:__

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->